 On the horizon

 - New York City: On December 15, 2021, the New York City council passed a bill that would require employers to state “the minimum and maximum salary” in each “advertisement” for a “job, promotion or transfer opportunity.”
 Exactly what constitutes an “advertisement” for a “promotion or transfer opportunity,” however, is undefined.
 Similar to the Colorado law, the NYC law would define the required range to “extend from the lowest to the highest salary the employer in good faith believes at the time of the posting it would pay for the advertised job, promotion or transfer opportunity.”
-The bill is on the mayor’s desk; unless it is vetoed by new Mayor Eric Adams by January 14, 2022, the law will take effect in mid-April 2022.
+The bill is on the mayor’s desk; unless it is vetoed by new Mayor Eric Adams by January 14, 2022, the law will take effect in mid-May 2022.

-- Rhode Island: Beginning in 2023, Rhode Island will require employers to disclose the “wage range” for an employee’s position at several points in an employee’s tenure: (1) on hire, (2) when the employee “moves into a new position,” and (3) “upon an employee’s” Employers have flexibility in how they determine the “wage range” to disclose for a given position, however, as the law endorses any of the following methods of identifying the range to disclose to a current employee:
+- Rhode Island: Beginning in 2023, Rhode Island will require employers to disclose the “wage range” for an employee’s position at several points in an employee’s tenure: (1) on hire, (2) when the employee “moves into a new position,” and (3) “upon an employee’s request.”
+Employers have flexibility in how they determine the “wage range” to disclose for a given position, however, as the law endorses any of the following methods of identifying the range to disclose to a current employee:

 - any applicable pay scale;